Th3Nathan/Large/README.md

 ### Technical Details:

 * Both stories and comments can be liked by users.
-In order to preserve the consistancy of state between the server and client, I decided to implement liking by updating either story or comment like associations.
+In order to reduce duplicate code, I did using a polymorphic association, both stories and comments are able to update their corresponding like information through updating thier own associations.
 I did this by hitting the update action of the story or comment controller with nested attributes containing like associaion information.

 ```
       #Story and Comment model